 The Middle-East geography is one of the main regions in the world where human rights and freedoms are violated.
-In addition to violating millions of people’s right to live that is a basic human right; hundreds of thousands of people in prisons are unjustly and illegally deprived of their right to live freely and are subjected to torture and ill treatment.
-As in the case of Syria and Iraq that was led into chaos, the entire world has turned a blind eye to the violation of human rights that has continued in Palestine for half a century.
+In addition to violating millions of people’s right to live, which is a basic human right, hundreds of thousands of people in prisons are unjustly and illegally deprived of their right to live freely and are subjected to torture and ill treatment.
+As in the case of Syria and Iraq, which were led into chaos, the entire world has turned a blind eye to the violation of human rights that has continued in Palestine for half a century.

-In the wake of the Palestine elections in February 2006, Israel began to enforce a range of economic and political sanctions on Gaza.
+In the wake of the Palestinian elections in February 2006, Israel began to enforce a range of economic and political sanctions on Gaza.
 Since 2007, these sanctions have become more severe.
 A strict land, air and sea blockade was imposed on the Gaza Strip.
-The movement of people and merchandise entering and leaving Gaza were severely restricted.
-All life resources were dried up in Gaza, the agricultural lands, schools, businesses and homes were destroyed with Israel’s “Operation Cast Lead” that continued for 22 days from December 2008-Janurary 2009.
-At the present, 1.5 million Palestinians continue their struggle to survive in this open-air prison in Gaza.
-72% of the population in Gaza is on the brink of starvation, 65% of which are children.
+The movement of people and merchandise entering and leaving Gaza was severely restricted.
+All life resources were dried up in Gaza.
+The agricultural lands, schools, businesses, and homes were destroyed by Israel’s "Operation Cast Lead" that continued for 22 days from December 2008 to January 2009.
+At present, 1.5 million Palestinians continue their struggle to survive in this open-air prison in Gaza.
+72% of the population in Gaza is on the brink of starvation, 65% of whom are children.
 The physical development of 10% of these children has been severely affected.
-UN described this as “intolerable.”
+The UN described this as "intolerable."

-In May 2010, 6 international NGOs (IHH Humanitarian Relief Foundation, Free Gaza Movement, European Campaign to End the Siege on Gaza, Ship to Gaza (Greece), Ship to Gaza (Sweden) and the International Committee to Lift the Siege on Gaza) organized an aid Flotilla to transport 6000 tons of humanitarian aid obtained as donations to Gaza.
-In addition to humanitarian aid, the Flotilla was also carrying 750 aid workers / supporters.
-Among the id workers / supporters from 36 countries including Germany, Kuwait, Israel, Ireland, Sweden, Greece, Southern Cyprus, Morocco, Yemen, Egypt and Algeria, there were over 15 MPs, more than 60 international press members, artists and Peace Prize winner aid workers.
+In May 2010, six international NGOs (IHH Humanitarian Relief Foundation, Free Gaza Movement, European Campaign to End the Siege on Gaza, Ship to Gaza (Greece), Ship to Gaza (Sweden), and the International Committee to Lift the Siege on Gaza) organized an aid Flotilla to transport 6000 tons of humanitarian aid obtained as donations to Gaza.
+In addition to humanitarian aid, the Flotilla was also carrying 750 aid workers and supporters.
+Among the workers and supporters from 36 countries, including Germany, Kuwait, Israel, Ireland, Sweden, Greece, Cyprus, Morocco, Yemen, Egypt, and Algeria, there were over 15 MPs, more than 60 international press members, artists, and Nobel Prize-winning aid workers.

-On 31 May 2010, the Gaza Freedom Flotilla comprising of the Mavi Marmara, Sfendoni, Challenger I, Eleftheri Mesogios, Gazza I and Defne Y vessels that departed with the aim of delivering humanitarian aid to Gaza were confronted with an illegal raid and intervention by Israeli military forces.
+On May 31, 2010, the Gaza Freedom Flotilla comprising of the Mavi Marmara, Sfendoni, Challenger I, Eleftheri Mesogios, Gazza I and Defne Y vessels, departed with the aim of delivering humanitarian aid to Gaza but were confronted with an illegal raid and intervention by Israeli military forces.
 The vessels were only carrying humanitarian aid and aid workers.
-During this attack and in its aftermath 10 humanitarian aid workers lost their lives and 56 were severely injured.
-9 of the 10 were brutally killed during the attack and the 10th victim died after spending a prolonged period in coma.
+During this attack and in its aftermath, 10 humanitarian aid workers lost their lives and 56 were severely injured.
+Nine of the 10 were brutally killed during the attack, and the 10th victim died after spending a prolonged period in a coma.
 Participants on the Flotilla were illegally imprisoned and ill-treated.
 Even the injured were handcuffed.
 Some of the injured were imprisoned in cells, subjected to torture and assaulted for days.
-All of the participants were subjected to assaults and inhuman treatment, imprisoned, interrogated, their personal belongings were confiscated and unjustified actions were carried out to damage the ships.
+All of the participants were subjected to assaults and inhuman treatment.
+They were imprisoned, interrogated, their personal belongings were confiscated, and unjustified actions were carried out to damage the ships.

 Gaza Freedom Flotilla